hayden-erickson/nn-course/outline.md

 1. A Neuron is just a numeric function.
 It takes in multiple inputs and produces a single output, like a real neuron.
-2. It may or may not have a bias and an activation function.
-3. The activation function affects how the output is interpreted.
+2. The activation function affects how the output is interpreted.
 For instance, if we have no activation function, the output is a continuous value like a house price or conversion rate.
 When we have an activation function we can interpret the output as a probability of something happening which is between 0 and 1.
 Think about the configurable sprayer on a hose attachment or shower head.
-4. Given a single example, the only thing we can change is the weights or the activation function in order to change the output.
-We change the weights to try to make the output closer to the actual value.
+3. Given a single example, the only thing we can change is the weights, biases, or the activation function in order to change the output.
+We change the weights or biases to try to make the output closer to the actual value.
-5. Without an activation function, the output is just a hyper-plane.
+4. Without an activation function, the output is just a hyper-plane.
 If we just have a single weight and a single input, it’s a line.
 2 inputs are a plane.
-6. Because one neuron can only produce one output, we must have multiple neurons for outputs such as classes where there is one neuron per class.
+5. Because one neuron can only produce one output, we must have multiple neurons for outputs such as classes where there is one neuron per class.
     For each class the neuron outputs the probability that the input belongs to that class.
 This is what image classification networks do.
 (Segway into networks).
 One neuron per class and they can all be independent
-7. Each weight is a line, the whole neuron makes a plane.
+6. Each weight is a line, the whole neuron makes a plane.
 Think of just one input column compared to output.
 As number of rooms goes up, so does house price (positive weight).
 As distance from city goes up, price goes down (negative weight).